Byont-Ventures/hackathon/README.md

 ## Feedback

-We've prepared and tested this workshop thoroughly, but there will inevitably be some unclear documentation, misbehaving configuration, and others.
+We've prepared and tested this workshop thoroughly, but there will inevitably be some unclear documentation, misbehaving configuration, and typos.
 If you find anything, have any feedback, or want to share your findings, feel free to create [an issue on Github](https://github.com/Byont-Ventures/Hackathon/issues/new) or let us know on [Discord](https://discord.gg/xF5dtjZH73).